At UN, Pakistan Calls Israels Fierce Actions Against Palestinians In Gaza war Crimes - UrduPoint

 At UN, Pakistan Calls Israel's Fierce Actions Against Palestinians In Gaza 'war Crimes'

-Pakistan Friday called "unacceptable" the collective punishment of Gaza's entire Palestinian population by Israeli Occupation forces, saying it amounts to "war crimes and crimes against humanity"

-UNITED NATIONS, (APP - UrduPoint / Pakistan Point News - 13th Oct, 2023) Pakistan Friday called "unacceptable" the collective punishment of Gaza's entire Palestinian population by Israeli Occupation forces, saying it amounts to "war crimes and crimes against humanity."
+UNITED NATIONS, (APP - UrduPoint / Pakistan Point News - 14th Oct, 2023) Pakistan has called "unacceptable" the collective punishment of Gaza's entire Palestinian population by Israeli Occupation forces, saying it amounts to "war crimes and crimes against humanity."

 "Major crimes against humanity are being committed even as we speak, in Palestine, in Occupied Jammu and Kashmir and in other situations of oppression, occupation and violence," Pakistani delegate Rabia Ijaz told the General Assembly's Sixth (legal) Committee).